Subscribe to my Newsletter

-As a vibrant metropolis, Hamburg has a lot going for it in terms of gastronomy, of course!
+As a vibrant metropolis, Hamburg has a lot to offer in terms of gastronomy.
 You’ll find a brilliant mix of exotic cuisines, new concepts and endless creativity.
-The only problem: the supply is simply very, very large!
-To make your next trip to Hamburg easier, this food guide includes my current favorite restaurants, bars and cafes in Hamburg!
+The only problem: It can be hard to choose a location, because the choice is huge!
+To make your next trip to Hamburg easier, this food guide includes my current favorite restaurants, bars and cafés in Hamburg!

-At your leisure, you can watch the cheerful pasta fairies as one ravioli after another is lovingly filled and only a short time later lands on the plates of the guests.
-This fact alone (and how incredibly neat they are in such a small space) would have earned Pasta Autentica by Jill a spot in my food guide – but it came to pass: my salmon ravioli in pistachio butter was so delicious that I was completely blown away.
-Absolute recommendation!
+You can watch the cheerful pasta chefs as they lovingly fill one ravioli after the other and then place them on the plates of their guests just a little later.
+This alone (and the fact that they work so incredibly neatly in such a small space) would have earned Pasta Autentica by Jill a spot in my food guide – but as it turned out, my salmon ravioli in pistachio butter was so delicious that I was completely thrilled.
+An absolute recommendation!

 Pasta Autentica by Jill, Börsenbrücke 5/7, 20457 Hamburg (city center)